rdlauer/articles/nativescript/securing-app/whitepaper.md

 ## Part One (Protecting Your Source Code)

-Whether you are developing a traditional native app, a cross-compiled app from the likes of Appcelerator or Xamarin, a hybrid app with Ionic, or a JavaScript-native app with NativeScript or React Native, a common thread that runs through each is a dire need to secure the app code.
+Whether you are developing a traditional native app, a cross-compiled app from the likes of Appcelerator or Xamarin, a hybrid Cordova/PhoneGap app with Ionic, or a JavaScript-native app with NativeScript or React Native, a common thread that runs through each is a dire need to secure the app code.
 Literally securing the bits and bytes that live in your app package (the .apk and .ipa files) that house your code.

-Traditionally users have relied on the public app stores as the ultimate app gatekeepers: acting as virus wardens, preventing malicious API usage, and making sure our apps fall in the hands of (generally speaking) the users we want to target.
-The reality though is we developers are responsible for implementing additional security considerations before we deploy our next great app - and the truth is our source code is, by default, at risk of compromise.
+Traditionally, app developers have relied on the public app stores as the ultimate app gatekeepers: acting as virus wardens, preventing malicious API usage, and making sure apps fall in the hands of (generally speaking) the users we want to target.
+The reality though is we are responsible for implementing additional security considerations before we deploy our next great app - and the truth is our source code is, by default, at risk of compromise.

 ### Why Do We Need to Secure Source Code?

 Most of us come from a web development background.
 We are used to shipping our code (literally) via a server to a user's browser.
 Intellectual property (code copying) issues exist, yes, but there is little we can do to prevent those those.
-Desktop and mobile developers on the other hand, are a little more used to compiling code into mostly unreadable bits - protecting code and mitigating efforts to detect vulnerabilities.
+Desktop and mobile developers on the other hand, are more used to compiling code into mostly unreadable bits - protecting code and mitigating efforts to detect vulnerabilities.

 So how does this new wave of "JavaScript native" apps, built with technologies like React Native and NativeScript, deal with these issues?
 And what about hybrid apps built with Ionic?
 Do "traditional" iOS and Android developers have to deal with this potential threat?

 > New to NativeScript?
-The free and open source NativeScript framework lets you build truly native apps for iOS, Android, and the Web from a single JavaScript-based codebase.
+This free and open source NativeScript framework lets you build truly native apps for iOS, Android, and the Web from a single JavaScript-based codebase.
 You can also use popular JavaScript frameworks like Angular and Vue.js.

 ![securing source code](1-code.png)

-I hate to burst our collective bubble, but **source code shipped to the client is inherently not secure** - in that it is technically readable by an individual who has a copy of your app package, one way or another.
+I hate to burst the collective bubble, but **source code shipped to the client is inherently not secure** - in that it is technically readable by an individual who has a copy of your app package, one way or another.
 NativeScript, React Native, and Cordova/PhoneGap/Ionic - none of these are compiled to native byte code.
 JavaScript is interpreted on the device at runtime in a JavaScript Virtual Machine, similar to how a web browser functions with client-side code it receives from a server.

 If you're what we call a "traditional" native iOS or Android developer (in terms of developing with Objective-C/Swift with Xcode or Java/Kotlin with Android Studio), you too are exposed to this risk.
 Even though your app packages are compiled, there are numerous freely available tools to decompile your code and read your secrets.

 ### The Risks of Exposed Source Code

-As stated previously, web developers have been sending unencrypted source code bits down the wire from a backend web server to the client browsers for years.
+Web developers have been sending unencrypted source code bits down the wire from a backend web server to the client browsers for years.
 And the vast majority of the time this isn't a problem.
 But when it becomes a problem is when we are concerned with:

 - Intellectual property considerations
 - Vulnerability of our backend systems

 The same exact considerations must be made of our mobile apps, but the issues are even more significant, as more of your business logic is now stored and processed on the device.

 For example, if your mobile app has premium features baked in that are only exposed when someone makes a payment, it is certainly possible for an end user to examine your source for how a "premium" flag is set, and manually change the code and re-build the app for their own purposes.
-While this is a narrow threat, it's easy to see how this could scale for popular apps and torrent sites!
+While this is a narrow threat, it's easy to see how this could scale for popular apps via malicious software distribution venues!

 Is your intellectual property important to you?
 It should be, as there is a massive risk of "copycat apps" in the public app stores.
 Organization A has a great idea for a new game priced at $9.99.
 Shady Organization B copies the source code and markets the same game for $2.99.

 Are you relying heavily on a backend system to manage your app?
 Are API calls to your backend system properly secured?
 Could a hacker alter some parameters of those remote API calls and change the behavior of the app, or worse, the backend system itself?

-Again, the point of this paper is not to instill fear, but rather to clarify the issues and inspire some level of confidence that we can mitigate these threats.
+The point here is not to instill fear, but rather to clarify the issues and inspire some level of confidence that we can mitigate these threats.
 Let's look at some strategies for securing your source code and keeping prying eyes off your goods - protecting your intellectual property AND mitigating potential attacks to your apps and backend systems.

 ### Minification and Obfuscation of Source Code